dmlc/gluon-nlp/docs/index.rst

 5. Community support.

 This toolkit assumes that users have basic knowledge about deep learning and NLP.
-Otherwise, please refer to an introduction course such as `Deep Learning---The Straight Dope <http://gluon.mxnet.io/>`_ or `Stanford CS224n <http://web.stanford.edu/class/cs224n/>`_.
+Otherwise, please refer to an introductory course such as `Dive into Deep Learning <http://en.diveintodeeplearning.org/>`_ or `Stanford CS224n <http://web.stanford.edu/class/cs224n/>`_.